1979 Excalibur Series III 454

 2008 Dallas Autorama Best In Class (1st Place) Winner

-Alloy Cowl.
+Stainless Cowl and radiator grill.
 Under side is highly Polished on this car.

 The 454 with the Cowl Removed.